 Anime and Manga

-- Saint Seiya: Seiya's sister Seika was played up as this, despite only turning up at the end of the series and not appearing in the sequel, yet.
+- Seiya's sister Seika was played up as this, despite only turning up at the end of the series and not appearing in the sequel, yet.

-- Saint Seiya Next Dimension: Saori becomes one after she is transformed into a baby.
+- Saint Seiya Next Dimension: Saori becomes one (again) after she is transformed into a baby.

 - While it's debatable whether the torches in Shakugan no Shana are "alive", Yuuji Sakai is generally treated as living by the main characters.
 That's partially because unlike other torches, he isn't going to just go out one day.
 But it's also because he's managed to validate his humanity, even before he found out he wasn't going to become Ret Gone.